hmrc/ukim-auth-checker-api/resources/public/api/conf/1.0/Service_Guide.md

 ### Validating a collection of EORI numbers
 Link to GET method in UKIMS v1.0 Reference Guide here
 ### Example of a GET request
-Example of Curl script with URL and query parameters here
+Example of Curl script with URL and query parameters

 ```curl